OloruntobAjayi/Unveiling-Profit-Opportunities-In-Depth-Analysis-of-U.S.-Superstore-Sales-Data/README.md

 The analysis had demonstrated a range of essential data analysis skills, such as:
 - Data extraction
 - Data Cleaning and Transformation
+- Data Validation
+- Excel functions (e.g., XLOOKUP, SUM, AVERAGE, COUNTIF, MAX and MIN)
 - Statistical measures and conditional logic to make data-driven decisions.
-- Excel functions (e.g., AVERAGEIF)
-- Pivot Table Creation and Analysis
-- Data Visualization
+- Data Visualization and Analysis

 ## Data Sourcing: